ezemeju-lgtm/Vizualising-Industry-Financial-Data-With-Excel/README.md

 DATA CLEANING

+Original Issues And ow They Were Fixed
-Original Issue	What Was Wrong	How I Fixed It Duplicates not addressed	50,039 records with possible repeats	Removed duplicates, down to 50,009, then removed summary row Wrong date format	US dates in a UK dataset	Converted to UK format using Excel date functions Pre-1900 dates	Excel couldn't recognise them	Used formulas to extract year, manually entered months where needed
+Duplicates not addressed	50,039 records with possible repeats	Removed duplicates, down to 50,009, then removed summary row Wrong date format	US dates in a UK dataset	Converted to UK format using Excel date functions Pre-1900 dates	Excel couldn't recognise them	Used formulas to extract year, manually entered months where needed